opennetworkinglab/aether-docs/onramp/blueprints.rst

   blueprint specification.

-* Inventory file ``hosts.ini`` is identical to that used in the Quick Start deployment, with both SD-RAN and Sd-Core co-located on a single server.
+* Inventory file ``hosts.ini`` is identical to that used in the Quick Start deployment, with both SD-RAN and SD-Core co-located on a single server.

 * New make targets, ``aether-sdran-install`` and